bytefish/bytefish.de/blog/uploads_nancy.md

 ### Binding ###

-So how can the request object be populated for an incoming HTTP request?
-The automatic binding won't work here, so we are writing a custom IModelBinder.
+So how to populate the request object for an incoming HTTP request?
+The automatic binding won't work here, but we can write a custom [IModelBinder](https://github.com/NancyFx/Nancy/blob/master/src/Nancy/ModelBinding/IModelBinder.cs) to bind the incoming data.

 For more details you should ready the Nancy wiki on [ModelBinding](https://github.com/NancyFx/Nancy/wiki/Model-binding).